According to Chris Guillebeau—traveler, writer and entrepreneur, it’s never been easier to start your own business.

 - tutor kids (or adults)

 - sell stuff on eBay.
 Buy things at garage sales and flea markets, and then sell them on eBay.
-Or make stuff and get on Etsy.
+Here’s a book on how to make $10,000 a month on there.

 - set yourself up as a graphic designer/desktop publisher/proofreader/transcriber/typist/professional organizer/housesitter/petsitter.